WholeHearted Grain Free canned dog food receives the Advisor’s second-highest tier rating of 4.5 stars.

 Canned Dog Food Review

-Judging by its ingredients alone, WholeHearted Grain Free dog food looks like an above-average wet product.
+Judging by its ingredients alone, WholeHearted looks like an above-average wet dog food.

 Even when you consider the protein-boosting effect of the peas and flaxseed meal, this looks like the profile of a wet product containing a notable amount of meat.

-WholeHearted Grain Free is a meat-based canned dog food using a notable amount of named meats as its main sources of animal protein, thus earning the brand 5 stars.
+WholeHearted is a grain-free moisture-rich dog food using a notable amount of named meats as its main source of animal protein, thus earning the product line 4.5 stars.

 WholeHearted Dog Food